 - In my experience, 3 tbsp of gelatin powder per cup of liquid makes firm gummies.
 If you prefer, you can use more gelatin for added supplementation or less for a jigglier jelly treat with lower gelatin content.
 Individual gelatin powders may be a little stronger or weaker.
 Find a ratio that works for your preferences and, of course, your dog.

 - See our comprehensive post on making and storing homemade gelatin gummy dog treats for additional information about making gummy treats including helpful gummy making tips, troubleshooting, and safe treat storage.
 Gummy treats should be kept refrigerated and can be frozen for longer storage, although freezing can affect consistency.

 I prepped these treats using glasses so that the photos would be better able to show you the process.
 Normally, I prefer to use something with a pouring spout.
 That way I can pour instead of spooning into the moulds.
-My current go-to method is to use one of our stainless steel coffee machine milk jugs.
-They’re a good size for a typical base batch, stain resistant for anything I may be using in the mix (e.g. turmeric, beetroot, etc.), and can be popped in the dishwasher for easy clean-up.
-Perfect.
+My current go-to method is to use one of our stainless steel coffee milk jugs (affiliate link).
+The jugs are a good size for a typical base batch, stain-resistant for anything I may be using in the mix (e.g. turmeric, beetroot, etc.), and can be popped in the dishwasher for easy clean-up.
+Very convenient.